-TL;DR: CRATE is a transformer-like architecture which is constructed through first principles and has competitive performance on standard tasks while also enjoying many side benefits.
+CRATE is a transformer-like architecture which is constructed through first principles, enjoys a rich theoretical framework, and achieves competitive performance across diverse training setups.

 The following figure presents an overview of the general CRATE architecture:

-After encoding input data \(\mathbf{X}\) as a sequence of tokens \(\mathbf{Z}^1\), CRATE constructs a deep network that transforms the data to a canonical configuration of low-dimensional subspaces by successive
+After encoding input data \(\boldsymbol{X}\) as a sequence of tokens \(\boldsymbol{Z}^1\), CRATE constructs a deep network that transforms the data to a canonical configuration of low-dimensional subspaces by successive

 Below, the classification pipeline for CRATE is depicted.
 It is virtually identical to the popular vision transformer.